Chemical118/ProRF.jl/docs/src/index.md

     For more information, read Multi-Threading [documentaion](https://docs.julialang.org/en/v1/manual/multi-threading/).

 !!! note
-    `ProRF` recommends interactive mode like `IJulia`, however if you want to run in non-interactive mode, execute below code to see graphs.
+    `ProRF` recommends interactive mode like `IJulia`.
+If you want to run in non-interactive mode, execute below code to see graphs.
+However, `ProRF` doesn't guarantee that you can see graphs.
     ```julia
     using ProRF
     julia_isinteractive(false)